Skip to content

 Storing and Freezing

-• To store: Any leftover cupcakes will keep in the fridge for up to 5 days if stored in an airtight container.
+• To store: Any leftover cupcakes will be kept in the fridge for up to 5 days if stored in an airtight container.
 You can’t keep them at room temperature due to the dairy content from the cream cheese in the frosting.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!